aparo/pyes/docs/guide/reference/java-api/delete-by-query.rst

+.. _es-guide-reference-java-api-delete-by-query:

 ===============
 Delete By Query
 ===============

 The delete by query API allows to delete documents from one or more indices and one or more types based on a query.
-The query can either be provided the :doc:`Query DSL <.//query_dsl>`.
+The query can either be provided the :ref:`Query DSL <es-guide-reference-java-api-query_dsl>`.
 Here is an example: